BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 Both BJJ and Sambo are challenging martial arts that require dedicated learning.

-From what we can see, BJJ might be the more technical of the two since it focuses on grappling and ground fighting skills with a hugh technical focus on submissions.
+From what we can see, BJJ might be the more technical of the two since it focuses on grappling and ground fighting skills with a huge technical focus on submissions.

 This also means it can be harder to pick up at first, but with time and practice, you will learn the necessary patience and precision.